Green the Gap is a novel upcycling concept initiated by Swechha a leading youth organisation based in Delhi.

 In fact, since a lot of designers do their internship with Green the Gap that also helps them in contributing to their wide range of products as well!

 Green the Gap does not procure ready made products.
 All the products that you see in Green the Gap are being manufactured at a production unit at a Malviya Nagar workshop very close to the Swechha office.

-“We have a process for quality check at the production unit of Green the Gap once the product is out of production.
-One of the senior tailors check all the products they are further scrutinized by the production manager and then finally sent to different stores for sale,” explains Vimlendu.
+“We have a process for the quality check at the production unit of Green the Gap once the product is out of production.
+One of the senior tailors check all the products they are further scrutinised by the production manager and then finally sent to different stores for sale,” explains Vimlendu.

 Journey so far

 “The journey for Green the Gap has been mind boggling.
 From where we started and to where we are and to where we want to go.
 One can’t stop planning and dreaming for the future and so can’t we.
 After the launch of our flagship store last year in Hauz Khas Village, we wanted to open stores in different cities.
 So we launched a store in Bandra, Mumbai,” smiles Vimlendu.

 Vimlendu feels that when someone buys a Green the Gap product they are knowingly or unknowingly contributing to their ideas.
 To name some big institutions, they have NSD, British Council, American Embassy, Cox and Kings and Crisil as their corporate clients.